Teaching Children Good Manners

 Qur'an,

-The fulfillment of this Divine command can be accomplished only by
+The fulfillment of this Divine command can be accomplished

 sound rearing which makes them grow attached to their relatives out